devgateway/www.developmentgateway.org/_posts/2006-10-19-bolivia-to-implement-the-aid-management-platform.md

 created: 1161279304
 old_path: news/bolivia-implement-aid-management-platform
 title: Bolivia to Implement the Aid Management Platform
-lede: The government of Bolivia will implement the Development Gateway Foundation’s Aid Management Platform (AMP) as part of a national strategy to better manage international assistance.
+excerpt: The government of Bolivia will implement the Development Gateway Foundation’s Aid Management Platform (AMP) as part of a national strategy to better manage international assistance.
 AMP is a Web-based software solution for developing country governments and donors.
 The platform, based on open source software, provides a virtual workspace